 Wood

 See what you can get at your local lumber store.
-It may be pressure-treated or untreated.
+A long-lasting wood like cedar is ideal but not always in the budget.

 Hardware & Tools